tonight-halfmoon/slv-n-erlang/concurrent/distributed.systems/resa/improvised/readme.md

 ### OTP

 This is a pure Erlang implementation without pursuing OTP.
 The purpose is to cover many topics like net_kernel, net_adm and etc. Applying OTP will come with a prototype on Internet of Things IoT soon, with MQTT broker.
+Check `otp`.